If you do your best to live an environmentally friendly lifestyle in your “regular life,” then why not look at having an eco-friendly wedding?

 They’re generally cheaper than UK weddings, and you can be guaranteed agreeable weather.

-It’s also worth remembering that while it might seem “cheaper,” in actual fact you’re just passing the cost on to your guests, who have to pay for their flights, hotels, etc. There are many beautiful wedding venues in the UK
+It’s also worth remembering that while it might seem “cheaper,” in actual fact you’re just passing the cost on to your guests.

 Instead of having dozens of cars making the journey, maybe just have one vehicle transporting everyone?

 Provide a bus to the venue from a central spot, and you’ll be environmentally responsible for one journey, rather than dozens.

 If that’s not a practical option, you can look at cutting down on the number of vehicles travelling to your space by connecting guests who live close to one another so they can carpool for the trip.